vtex-apps/store-header/docs/README.md

 # Header

-The VTEX Header app is responsible for displaying a **navigation bar** fixed on a store's page upper side.
+The Header app is responsible for displaying a **navigation bar** fixed on a store's page upper side.
 Other blocks that are important for user navigation are found in the Header, for example the store's [logo](https://vtex.io/docs/components/all/vtex.store-components/logo), the [minicart](https://vtex.io/docs/components/all/vtex.minicart/), user [login](https://vtex.io/docs/components/all/vtex.login/) and [search bar](https://vtex.io/docs/components/all/vtex.store-components/search-bar).

 ![header](https://user-images.githubusercontent.com/52087100/74090325-b6235d00-4a88-11ea-8227-317f93204d8f.png)

 ## Configuration

-1. Import the `store-header` app to your theme's dependencies in `manifest.json`:
+1. Add the `store-header` app to your theme's dependencies in `manifest.json`:

 ```json
 dependencies: {